tymbalodeon/.dotfiles/README.md

     rebuild *args            # Rebuild and switch to (or --test) a configuration release *args            # Create a new release remote *web              # View remote repository
-    shell *host              # Open Nix REPL with flake loaded stats *help              # View repository analytics
+    rollback *id             # Rollback to a previous generation shell *host              # Open Nix REPL with flake loaded stats *help              # View repository analytics
     update-deps *help        # Update dependencies